Employment Projections Dashboard

 - From 2018 to 2028, total employment in South Dakota is expected to increase by approximately 7.1 percent, compared to a national increase of about 5.2 percent.

-- A majority of the twenty fastest-growing occupations in South Dakota typically require a postsecondary degree for entry to the profession.
+- A vast majority of the twenty fastest-growing occupations in South Dakota typically require a postsecondary degree for entry to the profession.

 Source: Projections Managing Partnership, in cooperation with the U.S. Department of Labor, Employment and Training Administration

 - State-level employment projection estimates are calculated by each state following technical guidelines issued by the BLS.
 Nation-level projections are calculated independently by the BLS, and may not sum to state-level totals.
 Occupation-level projections may not sum to total lines due to the inclusion (in total lines) of data that are suppressed at lower levels of detail.
 Data accuracy is the responsibility of the original reporting agency.

 - Unlike some federal economic surveys and other tabulations, the projections program does reflect occupational data for self-employed workers, unpaid family workers, and farm laborers.

 - Projections are updated every two years; the dashboard reflects the most recent available projections.

 - Some data are not available for all geographies.
 Projections may not be provided for states with a limited number of workers in particular occupations.
 In most cases, projections are rounded to the nearest ten.

 - Base Year Employment: Total employment in the base year (2016)

 - Projected Employment: Total employment in the projection year (2026)